 There is a need to identify these paths and aim to secure permissive access arrangements by agreement with the landowners'.
-Local residents have expressed a strong desire to obtain safe pedestrian access to the parish church avoiding the single track Church Lane.
+Local residents have expressed a strong desire in previous village appraisals and in consultation sessions to obtain safe pedestrian access to the parish church avoiding the single track Church Lane.
 This will involve the co-operation of the local landowner of Park Wood golf course.